Annual School Report Card

 Students will be reflecting on themselves as "intellectually active" learners through the use of a self-reflection checklist.
 This checklist will empower them to take responsibility for their learning.

 The below checklist will be utilized in the classroom and students will be graded on the following components.
 TO VIEW P.S.
 32 PROMOTIONAL POLICY FOR MATH CLICK HERE TO VIEW P.S.
 32 PROMOTIONAL POLICY FOR ENGLISH LANGUAGE ARTS CLICK HERE

 Our school has many wonderful academic programs.
 These programs enhance our students talents as well as their academic needs.

 P.S.
-32's instructional programs that enhance academic achievement are: Ready Gen, Balanced Literacy & Go Math; Science Labs & the Weather Station; Contests/Academic Fairs & Bees; Read Aloud Day; Buehler Space Program; Literacy through the Arts; Social Studies & Technology; Enrichment Through the Arts & Sciences & School Wide Updated State-of-the-Art Computers/Software & Internet/Intranet access.
+32's instructional programs that enhance academic achievement are: Journeys, Balanced Literacy & enVisionmath 2.0; Science Labs & the Weather Station; Contests/Academic Fairs & Bees; Read Aloud Day; Literacy through the Arts; Social Studies & Technology; Enrichment Through the Arts & Sciences & School Wide Updated State-of-the-Art Computers/Software & Internet/Intranet access.